hokkanen/bessel/README.md

 // Compile to run parallel on GPU with HIP (AMD GPUs) make HIP=ROCM

-// Compile to run parallel on many GPUs with HIP and OpenMPI (NVIDIA GPUs) make HIP=CUDA MPI=OMPI
+// Compile to run parallel on many GPUs with OpenACC and OpenMPI (NVIDIA GPUs) make ACC=CUDA MPI=OMPI

 // Compile to run parallel on many GPUs with KOKKOS and Cray MPI make KOKKOS=ROCM MPI=CRAY